humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-09-01-computer-science-in-javascript-binary-search.md

 To make this more concrete, consider an array with ten letters, the numbers &#8220;a&#8221; to &#8220;j&#8221;, and you want to find the letter &#8220;i&#8221;.
 In the beginning, the starting index is 0, the stopping index is 9, and so the middle is 4 (obtained by adding the starting index and the stopping index, then dividing by two and eliminating the decimal remainder).
 The first array item that is checked is the item in index 4, which contains the letter &#8220;d&#8221;.
 Since &#8220;i&#8221; comes after &#8220;d&#8221;, the starting index is set to 5 (one more than the middle) and the new middle index becomes 7 (again, stopping index plus starting index divided by two).
 Now, the value in index 7 is checked, which is the letter &#8220;h&#8221;.
 Once more, the search needs to go right so the starting index is set to 8 and the new middle is also 8 (since 8+9/2 is 8.5, you eliminate the decimal).
 The item in index 8 is, in fact, the letter &#8220;i&#8221; and so the search stops.

-The problem is that sometimes the item you&#8217;re searching for doesn&#8217;t exist, and in that case you need to know when to stop.
+The problem is that sometimes the item you're searching for doesn't exist, and in that case you need to know when to stop.
 You stop when the starting index and the stopping index are the same, therefore making the middle the same value as each.
-At that point, if the value at the middle index isn&#8217;t the value you&#8217;re searching for, then the item doesn&#8217;t exist.
+At that point, if the value at the middle index isn't the value you're searching for, then the item doesn't exist.
 In the previous example, searching for &#8220;z&#8221; would ultimately result in all three indices being 9.

 ## The code